-RBI had issued circulars regarding the extension of transitional period for full implementation of Basel III Capital Regulations based on the economic situation and also due to the continuing stress on account of COVID-19 crisis.
-The details of extension of 'Capital Conservation Buffer Framework' are furnished below:
+RBI had issued circulars on various dates extending the transitional period for full implementation of Basel III Capital Regulations due to the unfavorable economic situation and also due to the continuing stress on account of COVID-19 crisis.
+Now the minimum regulatory requirement under Basel III with Capital Conservation Buffer (CCB) is 11.50% (9.00%+2.50%) with effect from 01.10.2021.